formicant/Umriss-python/README.md

 _Parameters:_
 - `max_slope_ratio` (positive integer, default value: `10`)

   Defines maximum slope ratio.
-E.g. if the value is 10, then 10 px by 1 px stepped line will be considered a slope while 11 or more by 1 will be considered horizontal/vertical.
+E.g. if the value is 10, then 10 px by 1 px stepped line will be considered a slope while 11 or more by 1 will contain horizontal/vertical segments.
 Higher values give smoother contours, but if the value is too high, there won't be any horizontal or vertical line in the image.

   | original | `max_slope_ratio = 2` |
   |:--------:|:---------------------:|